 There has been tons of buzz recently about spraying chalk paint with powder sprayers.
 I know because we are doing it too.
 We have a tank compressor and have sprayed a few things with great results.
 When we spray our paint that we make with Poppie’s paint powder it looks like velvet when it’s dry.
 We have several more pieces to do and plan on getting them done real soon.
 I don’t know about you, but when company is coming it always gives us lots of motivation and I have some family coming in next month from the west coast, but

 what I really want to tell you about is my friend Amy and a recent experience she had after chalk painting her kitchen cabinets with Poppies.

-So My girl Amy has probably chalkpainted more pieces of furniture with Poppie’s then any person on earth.
+So My girl Amy has probably chalk painted more pieces of furniture with Poppie’s than any person on earth.
 She is an expert!!!
-Well recently she ran into a little social media scuff with some people for painting her cabinets with Poppie’s in her own home.
+Well, recently she ran into a little social media scuff with some people for painting her cabinets with Poppie’s in her own home.
 She has done several for customers and always has a great result and she thought it’s finally time to take the plunge and do her own.
 So this is how the story unfolded as she shared it with me.